Skip to content ↓

 About Us

-Sherborne St John Church of England Primary School has been in existence on the present site for over 150 years and now has up to 119 children across 4 classes.
+Sherborne St John C of E Primary School has been in existence for over 150 years.

-The driving force behind the school from the 1860s until 1925 was the local Rector D.W.
-Chute.
-The school has always has close links with St. Andrew’s Church.
+The driving force behind the school from the 1860s until 1925 was the local Rector, D.W.
+Chute at St. Andrew’s Church.
 The School catered for pupils from the age of 4 until they left to go to work at 13 or 14 years old.
-There were many staff changes until 1899 when George Hammond became Headteacher.
-He created stability and leadership.
-He stayed until 1927.
-He was succeeded by Mr R Webber who is remembered with affection by past pupils.
+There were many staff changes until 1899 when Mr G Hammond became Headteacher and introduced stability and leadership.
+He stayed until 1927 and was succeeded by Mr R Webber who is remembered with affection by past pupils.
 He saw the school through the Second World War, educating evacuees from Southampton alongside village children.
-Mr Weber retired in 1960.
+Mr Webber retired in 1960.

-Set in beautiful surroundings in the centre of the village we benefit from the use of local facilities, a close relationship with the church, links with our local National Trust property, The Vyne, and a warm local community.
-The children enjoy making the most of our outside space with its fitness trail, infant sheltered play area, garden and covered quiet area.
+Set in beautiful surroundings in the centre of the village, we benefit from the use of local facilities, a close relationship with St. Andrew’s Church, links with our local National Trust property The Vyne and a warm local community.
+The children enjoy making the most of our outside space with our fitness trail, infant sheltered play area, garden and covered quiet area.